prafulgulani555/GameThreeCpp/readme.md

 - Map for this game was created using Tiled
 - Resources from [itch.io](https://itch.io/game-assets/free) were used in making of this game.
 - [RPG Nature Tileset](https://stealthix.itch.io/rpg-nature-tileset?download) is used in this game which is available on [itch.io](https://itch.io/game-assets/free).
 - This is a Top Down Game.
+In this game the player has to kill enemies with sword.